What does the Bible Say about Homosexuality? Your Questions Answered

 This interweb and the life that I lead behind these screens and keys is sometimes misunderstood because I cannot control the tone that my “voice” is portrayed in.
 But I hope you read this with an open mind and an open heart- truly seeking to be more like Christ, just as I am.

-In light of being honest, let’s apply scripture to a few questions you asked or statements you made about how I feel about homosexuality and canceling my Disney vacation.
+In light of being honest, let’s apply scripture to a few questions you asked or statements you made about how I feel about homosexuality and the concerns surrounding canceling my Disney vacation.

 So we’re going to address those questions and emails I received and then discuss what the Bible says about homosexuality.

 Absolutely, positively, true.
+But what the Bible says about homosexuality and God forgiving us with it is two-fold.
 BUT we must first turn from our wicked ways.
 We are flesh, we still make mistakes.
 But this is not a free pass to use His unending mercy.
 We don’t automatically receive grace.
 We aren’t worthy of it, but we must strive to be more like Christ.
 And to be like Christ, we must strive to be blameless.

 We are wonderfully made (Psalm 139:15), but we are still born with a sinful nature.
 Genesis 1 plainly says that He created us as male and female, there is no mistake to the way God made us.
 It also says that He commanded them to ‘be fruitful and multiply‘ (verse 22), no 2 men or 2 women can multiply.
 This is against both the nature and law of God as it is written, “God cannot change” (Numbers 23).